openstack/openstack-manuals/doc/config-reference/source/tables/cinder-debug.rst

    * - **[DEFAULT]**
      -
    * - ``trace_flags`` = ``None``
-     - (ListOpt) List of options that control which trace info is written to the DEBUG log level to assist developers.
+     - (List) List of options that control which trace info is written to the DEBUG log level to assist developers.
 Valid values are method and api.